profjordanov/dotNET-Core/README.md

         .AddJsonFormatters(); // JSON, or you can build your own custom one (above)

 _2. Install-Package BundlerMinifier.Core -Version 2.8.391

+_3. http://www.codemaid.net/ - An open source Visual Studio extension to cleanup and simplify C# code.